Vaccine Science

 • Don’t overdress if you feel feverish; keep cool and comfortable.

-• Consider paracetamol for fever/pain if suitable for you — speak to a pharmacist about dosing.
+• Consider paracetamol for fever or pain if suitable for you.
+Speak to a pharmacist about dosing.

 • Seek medical advice urgently if you experience difficulty breathing, chest pain, a rash with swelling, or worsening symptoms.